Srijyothiraditya/chess-game/README.md

 # Required:

--Python 3.x
+- Python 3.x
--pygame
+- pygame

 # TO MAKE THIS CODE WORK...

 You will need to change the server address from within the following two files:

--client.py
--server.py
+- client.py
+- server.py
 You will also need to run server.py on some kind of server.
 After that you can launch two instances of game from anywhere to play online chess.

 # Known Bugs:

--Checkmate does not work, if you loose or win you will need to end the game by hitting "q" -Very rare bug where a certain move will crash the game -No Enpesant Pawn Rule
+- Checkmate does not work, if you loose or win you will need to end the game by hitting "q"
+- Very rare bug where a certain move will crash the game
+- No Enpesant Pawn Rule